fujidana/vscode-spec-command/README.md

 Note that the extension is not the official one developed by Certified Scientific Software.
 Use [GitHub issues](https://github.com/fujidana/vscode-spec-command/issues) for bug reports and feature requests about the extension.

-## NOTICE for previous version users
+## Notice for previous version users

 The keys of most configuration properties were changed in v1.6.0.
 If you have customized the extension behavior, migrate your setting values via the Settings editor or direct access to JSON files.